ambibma/cardchecker/README.md

 step 3

-describe lengthOf(string)
+// describe lengthOf(string)
-test: it will return the length of the credit card string
+// test: returns if the length of the credit card number matches the type
-code: lengthOf("12345")
+// code: lengthOf("12345")
-expected output: 5
+// expected output: False

 step 4